underscoreio/underscoreio/src/_posts/2017-11-15-talks-to-watch-out-for-at-scalax.md

 You can find the complete schedule on the [Scala Exchange web site][link-programme] where you can [grab tickets][link-scalax] if you haven't already done so.
 We'll also have some discounts available in our [December newsletter][link-newsletter], out next week.

+We're also running a [Cats training course][link-advanced-scala-event] on the 12th and 13th December right before the conference.
+[Book your place now][link-advanced-scala-eventbrite] on our Eventbrite page.

 ## Gabriele Petronella -- Move Fast and Fix Things (Beginner friendly)

 Scalafix has been getting a lot of attention recently.
 Initially intended as a tool to help migrate between Scala versions, it is now a fully fledged migration and refactoring tool that has been picked up by several open source libraries (most notably Cats) as a way to automate upgrades through breaking API changes.
 You can even use it for your own refactorings!